candyapplecorn/lokey/README.md

 **Joseph Burger**,

 ### Day 1
+  + Finish setting up the backend, which entails:
+    - Setting up controllers, including sessionController and applicationController
+  + Use any remaining time to begin working on wiring the React Native app to the backend

 ### Day 2
+  + User registration and login - First App Views

 ### Day 3
+  + Finish user registration and login
+  + Event creation
 ### Day 4
+  + Show events on map
+  + Event show
 ### Day 5

 ### Day 6